nachocaru/xaprb.com/content/blog/2013-01-28-deleting-millions-of-rows-in-small-chunks-with-common_schema.md

 categories:
   - SQL
 ---
 I wrote pt-archiver for jobs like deleting or archiving rows from a big table in small chunks.
-These days, that&#8217;s the kind of task I like doing inside the database, and Shlomi&#8217;s magical [common_schema][1] feels a lot more suited for this than an external Perl script.
+These days, that's the kind of task I like doing inside the database, and Shlomi's magical [common_schema][1] feels a lot more suited for this than an external Perl script.

-When I say it&#8217;s magical, it really does feel magical.
-It&#8217;s amazing how he&#8217;s created an entire expressive scripting language that runs in MySQL and feels just right for the job.
+When I say it's magical, it really does feel magical.
+It's amazing how he's created an entire expressive scripting language that runs in MySQL and feels just right for the job.

-Right now I&#8217;m watching this kind of stuff scroll by in my terminal:
+Right now I'm watching this kind of stuff scroll by in my terminal:

     +---------------------+
     | rows_deleted_so_far |